VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 All tests are currently being executed in this order by default:
 - On GitHub pushes
-- Between Docker container initialization and server is startup
+- Between Docker container initialization and server startup

 Common route calls exist between sanity & regression layers, but execution through FastApi TestClient is very performant, so there is no need for caching.
 Merging these 2 layers would also be a valid approach.